danielbarnes175/DanielBot/README.md

 [Add DanielBot to my server.](https://discordapp.com/oauth2/authorize?client_id=471814348629868565&permissions=8&scope=bot)

 ## If you would like to host your own bot using the code from DanielBot:
+**Disclaimer:** These instructions are for Windows.
+Mac and Linux instructions are coming soon^TM.

 ### Prequisites: